SvOlli/sorbus/doc/site/opcodes/cpu_detect.md

 So, there is no other CPU to be detected.

-However, getcpu.s does not support the 6502 without the ROR opcode.
+However, getcpu.s does not support the 6502 without the `ROR` opcode.
 As the output of the C compiler relies on this opcode, it does not make sense to add this detection to a library function.
 The code will most probably crash before running this function.
+The Sorbus JAM on the other hand will fall back to a machine language monitor that is implemented without using any `ROR` opcodes, so the Rev.A CPU can be experimented with.
+If you can find one.